aljedaxi/zettel/pages/diagnosing the system.md

 	-
 	  > Make a copy of ...
 Figure 19 [system one, with $n$ triangles to the right of the squares, and $n$ triangles to the right of senior management. each triangle is connected by to a grid of red lines, of size $n\cdot n$; the bottom triangle has a square called $C$ on the rightmost line, in the center of its bottommost section; $B$ on the second to bottom, second to right section, &c. ] ...
 Now find at least three Systems Two, entering these functions in the red boxes A, B and C.
 	-
-	  > Consider your own system-in-focus. does it have something you would call - a salary policy? - a car policy?
-Are these so-called 'policies' (which are expected to be **low** variety under this name, or its synonym 'guidelines') actually **high** variety RULES promulgated on the central command axis?
+	  > Consider your own system-in-focus. does it have something you would call
+	  > - a salary policy? - a car policy?
+	  > Are these so-called 'policies' (which are expected to be **low** variety under this name, or its synonym 'guidelines')
+	  > - actually **high** variety RULES promulgated on the central command axis?  - System Two activities, preserving some local autonomy?
+	  > WOULD YOU LIKE TO CHANGE THE EMPHASIS?
+	  > - HOW? - And how would you achieve this?
 - On [[cybernetics]]
   collapsed:: true
 	-